 To improve the performance of transactions that fail due to contention, CockroachDB includes a set of statements that let you retry those transactions.
 Retrying transactions has the benefit of increasing their priority each time they’re retried, increasing their likelihood to succeed.

-Retried transactions are also issued at a later timestamp, so the transaction now operates on a later snapshot of the database, which so the reads might return updated data
+Retried transactions are also issued at a later timestamp, so the transaction now operates on a later snapshot of the database, so the reads might return updated data.

 Implementing client-side retries requires three statements: